mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 - Top chains.
 - Bottom chains.

-Now that we have a deeper understanding of the board's structure, let's tackle each problem separately, one at a time.
+Now that we have a deeper understanding of the board's structure, let's talk tackle each problem separately, one at a time.

 ### Making an SVG stretch with 'viewBox' and 'preserveAspectRatio' attributes